An official website of the European Union. See all European Institutions

 Trade in Services

 As for services, exports to Japan grew from €28bn in 2015 to €31bn in 2016, whilst services imports to the EU from Japan increased from €16.bn in 2015 to €18bn in 2016.
 The EU's surplus of €13bn in its service trade with Japan was mainly due to trade in financial services, computer/information services, travel and air transportation services.

 What is it, and why does it matter?

-The EU and Japan are two economic giants, together accounting for a third of world GDP and more than a fifth of world trade.
+The EU and Japan are two economic giants, together accounting for a quarter of world GDP and more than a fifth of world trade.
 Studies show that the successful conclusion of an ambitious free trade agreement between EU and Japan could deliver a potential 32.7% increase in EU exports to Japan.
 Japanese exports to the EU could rise by as much as 23.5%.
-The FTA matters to both sides.
+The Economic Partnership Agreement matters to both sides.

 Negotiations were officially launched on 25 March 2013 by the then Commission President Jose Manuel Barroso, Council President Herman Van Rompuy and Japanese Prime Minister Shinzo Abe.

 On 6 July 2017, the European Union and Japan reached an agreement in principle on the main elements of an EU-Japan Economic Partnership Agreement and Strategic Partnership Agreement.